Hunting for insights into raw and bulky data is tedious and mentally exhausting.

 The levels in the hierarchy of the Treemap are visualized as rectangles nested in other rectangles.
 To generate ready-made charts, we suggest you use an intuitive Treemap creator (which we’ll talk about).

 Each category in your data is assigned a rectangle area with smaller boxes nested inside of it.
 A metric in your data is assigned to a category based on its proportion relative to the whole.
-Also, the area size of the overall Treemap Chart is the total of its subcategories.

 The chart is a more compact and space-efficient option for displaying hierarchical insights into your data.